CATHOLIC CIVICS: Good Government 101

 Business & the Economy |

 Industrial and commercial institutions are meant, through the organization of businesses and the economy, to provide the material benefits necessary to sustain the people in their search for truth, and to aid them in that effort in the care for one another.
+Businesses can also provide meaningful, fulfilling work for people, enabling them to provide good homes and education for their children.

 The economy has as its object the development of wealth and its progressive increase.. this is morally correct if it is directed to man's overall development in solidarity… Development cannot be reduced to a mere process of accumulating goods and services… accumulation by itself, even were it for the common good, is not a sufficient condition for bringing about authentic human happiness.
 (Compendium para.
 334)